 50g grated dark chocolate

 1 tablespoon oats

 Place all the ingredients in a mixing bowl.
-Use a handheld blender to whiz into a paste. place in the fridge for an hour.
+Use a food processor to blend into a paste. place in the fridge for an hour.

 Divide the pastry into two pieces.
 Roll out it out into a long strip on a floured surface.
 Place the filling in a long strip in the center.

 Roll it and seal it with a brush and some water.
 Cut the log into the size of your choice.
 I made mini rolls here but you can make longer ones and shape them into a crescent which is another traditional shape.

 Place the cookies on an oven tray lined with baking paper.